-Wildlife presents some amazing photographic opportunities and truly unforgettable scenes.
-You won’t need world-class wildlife photographer status to capture fantastic photos.
-However, you will need the patience to be still.
-The patience to listen to the sounds of the bush, and the patience to wait for nature to play its part.
+The patience to remain still, the patience to listen to the sounds of the bush, and the patience to wait for nature to play its part.

-Many wildlife scenes invoke emotion.
+Many wildlife scenes evoke emotion.
 The challenge of African wildlife photography is to capture those emotions, as diverse as they may be and to look for ways to tell that story.

 We’ve written a separate article on An Australian Take on Life in the South African Bush which you might find interesting and Shelley also had a close encounter with a leopard in Klaserie.

 In this article, we share:

-- Why we chose our particular cameras and lenses for African wildlife photography
+- Why we chose our particular cameras and lenses for our South African wildlife photography road trip

 Overlanding Africa in a 4WD offers unbelievable opportunities to discover the beauty and rawness of Africa’s nature and its amazing wildlife.